Get

 • Megaesophagus

-• EPI or Exocrine pancreatic insufficiency
+• EPI or exocrine pancreatic insufficiency

 These are a few underlying conditions that can cause weight loss in Dobermans.
-These conditions will often be seen with other symptoms besides weight loss.
-Those symptoms include diarrhea, vomiting, weakness, fatigue, changes in temperament, and nausea.
+These conditions will often be seen with other signs besides weight loss.
+Those signs include diarrhea, vomiting, weakness, fatigue, changes in temperament, and nausea.
 If you notice any of these signs in your furry friend, along with the weight loss, then it’s time to contact your vet to determine the underlying condition and treatment.

-How To Tell If Your Doberman Is Too Skinny
+How to Tell if Your Doberman Is Too Skinny

 Since Dobermans are lean, to begin with, it can be hard to determine whether your dog is too skinny.
-Look for symptoms such as your dog’s ribs being visible, or when you touch them, it feels like they are right under the skin with no fat layer between the skin and the ribs.
+Look for signs such as your dog’s ribs being visible, or when you touch them, it feels like they are right under the skin with no fat layer between the skin and the ribs.

 If your dog’s hip bones, spinal cord, and shoulder bones can be easily felt beneath its skin, they are probably too skinny.
-Also, if the bones at the base of your dog’s tail are protruding, it’s time to take action so that your Doberman can be healthy and happy the way it’s supposed to be.
+Also, if the bones at the base of your dog’s tail are protruding, it’s time to take action so that your Doberman can be healthy and happy the way they’re supposed to be.

 Final Thoughts

 These are a few of the top reasons that your Doberman is skinny.
-While Dobermans are lean, to begin with, they aren’t supposed to be so thin that you can feel their ribs or see their bones.
+While Dobermans are lean to begin with, they aren’t supposed to be so thin that you can feel their ribs or see their bones.
 It’s essential to feed your Doberman high-quality food.
 It’s also important to exercise your Doberman, but not so much that it’s unhealthy for your pet.

 Featured Image Credit: Kateryna Orlova, Shutterstock